-Protesters return to streets, parks of Portland, Oregon
+Riot declared as fire burns in Portland police union offices

 PORTLAND, Ore.
-(AP) - Protesters were back on the streets of Portland, Oregon, Saturday night as violent demonstrations have continued in the city that had hoped for calm after federal agents withdrew more than a week ago and local police try to quell the unrest.
+(AP) - A fire inside a police union building led authorities in Portland, Oregon, to declare a riot and force protesters away from the offices as violent demonstrations continue in the city that had hoped for calm after federal agents withdrew more than a week ago.

+A group of demonstrators broke into the Portland Police Association building, set the fire and were adding to it when officers made the riot declaration late Saturday, police tweeted.
+Video shot by a journalist shows smoke and flames arising from inside the building.

+Several hundred people had gathered outside the offices, which are located about 5 miles (8 kilometers) north of the federal courthouse that had been the target of nightly violence earlier this summer.
+The Portland Police Association is a labor union that represents members of the Portland Police Bureau.

+Live video had showed multiple dumpster fires had been set near the building, less than half an hour after police tweeted that “criminal activities including, but not limited to, vandalism, unlawful entry to the building, or fire starting,” could be subject to arrest, the use of tear gas and/or crowd-control munitions.

+Once the riot was declared - just after 11:30 p.m. - officers formed a line and used flash bangs and smoke canisters to force the crowd away from the area.

-Rallies were held in the afternoon and evening throughout the city, including Peninsula, Laurelhurst and Berrydale parks, local media reported. a
+Rallies were also held earlier in the afternoon and evening throughout the city, including at Peninsula, Laurelhurst and Berrydale parks, local media reported.

-The gatherings this week had been noticeably smaller than the crowds of thousands who turned out nightly for about two weeks in July to protest the presence of U.S. agents sent by the Trump administration to protect a federal courthouse that had become a target of nightly violence.
+The gatherings this week had been noticeably smaller than the crowds of thousands who turned out nightly for about two weeks in July to protest the presence of U.S. agents sent by the Trump administration to protect the federal courthouse downtown.

 This week’s clashes have, however, amped up tensions after an agreement between state and federal officials seemed to offer a brief reprieve.

-Police arrested 24 people during overnight Friday demonstrations after they said people defied orders to disperse and threw rocks, frozen or hard-boiled eggs and commercial-grade fireworks at officers.
+Police arrested 24 people during demonstrations overnight Friday after they said people defied orders to disperse and threw rocks, frozen or hard-boiled eggs and commercial-grade fireworks at officers.
+An unlawful assembly was declared outside the Penumbra Kelly public safety building.

+Most of those arrested were from Portland, while one man was from Oakland, California, and another was Tulsa, Oklahoma.
+Most were in their 20s or 30s.
+The charges included assault on an officer, interfering with an officer, disorderly conduct and resisting arrest.

-An Oregon State Police Trooper was struck in the head by a large rock and suffered a head injury, police said.
+An Oregon State Police trooper was struck in the head by a large rock and suffered a head injury, police said.
 The trooper’s condition was not immediately known.

 Some demonstrators filled pool noodles with nails and placed them in the road, causing extensive damage to a patrol vehicle, police said.
 Oregon State Police worked with Portland officers to clear the protesters.